Asymptotic Charges Cannot Be Measured in Finite Time: Discussion

 It is important to emphasize the quantum nature of these results.
 Both $M$ and $Q$ are good classical observables near a cut of ${\scri}^+$.
 This follows directly from Eq.~(\ref{eq-q}), and from the analogous surface integral for the Bondi mass, Eq.~(\ref{eq-wald}).
 Both expressions are gauge-invariant and require no data extrinsic to the near-cut region ${\cal R}$ for their evaluation.
 This constrasts with certain other quantities appearing in the Bondi metric expansion, Eq.~(\ref{Bondi Expansion}), which are prohibited by the equivalence principle from being observable already at the classical level \cite{BouHal16,BouChaHal}.

-Let us try to gain some intuition for the divergence of $\langle Q^2 \rangle$ that we found.
-For simplicity consider the case in which Bob remains at fixed radius throughout his measurement, so that $\alpha=0$ and $\delta u=\delta t=\delta \tau$.
+Let us try to gain some intuition for the divergence of $\langle Q^2 \rangle$ and $\langle M^2 \rangle$ that we found.
+To understand the physical origin of the fluctuations, suppose, for simplicity, that Bob remains at fixed radius throughout his measurement, so that $\alpha=0$ and $\delta u=\delta t=\delta \tau$.
 Consider $Q$ as a surface integral over $E_r$, rather than a volume integral.
 An observation restricted to a finite time interval leads to approximately thermal quantum noise of characteristic energy $1/\delta \tau$.
 This noise arises in the region causally accessible to the observer; here, this would be a shell of width $\delta t$ around the sphere $r_B$.
 Since $r_B\gg \delta \tau$, there will be a large number $N\sim r_B^2/\delta \tau^2$ of ``cells'' just inside and outside of Bob's sphere.
 Each cell contains $O(1)$ quanta of any massless field the detectors couple to, which includes the charges.
 This contributes to $E_r$ an additional field strength of order $1/\delta \tau^2$ and random sign.
 The contribution to $Q$ from one cell, in Eq.~(\ref{eq-q}), is thus of order $\pm 1$.
 The fluctuations in different cells are uncorrelated, so the total fluctuation of $Q$ is given by $\langle Q^2 \rangle^{1/2}\sim \sqrt{N}\sim r_B/\delta \tau$.
 This agrees with Eq.~(\ref{eq:Qsqans}) for this special case, $\alpha=0$.\footnote{It would be nice to extend this heuristic argument to the optimal case, when Bob is expanding outward during the measurement according to Eq.~(\ref{eq:alphaopt}).
 But using Eq.~(\ref{eq-proper}), the above argument would appear to imply $\langle Q^2 \rangle\sim r_B^2/\delta \tau^2\sim (r_B/\delta u)^{3/2}$, in conflict with Eq.~(\ref{eq-qflucopt}).}

 Note that neither infrared nor ultraviolet physics alone can explain the divergent fluctuations of $Q$ and $M$.
 Rather, they arise from a combination of both.
 The fixed duration $\delta u$ of Bob's measurement sets a characteristic ``ultraviolet'' energy scale for the fluctuations.
 The infrared effect comes from taking the limit as $r_B\to \infty$, which creates an ever larger region over which those fluctuations can contribute.